GoogleChrome/web.dev/src/site/content/en/how-to-optimize-inp/client-side-rendering-of-html-and-interactivity/index.md

 ## How the browser renders HTML provided by JavaScript

 While every navigation request to a page requires some amount of HTML to be provided by the server, some websites will use the SPA pattern.
-This approach often involves the [application shell model](https://developer.chrome.com/docs/workbox/app-shell-model/), which is when a minimal initial payload of HTML is provided by the server, but then the client will populate the main content area of a page with HTML assembled from data fetched from the server.
+This approach often involves a minimal initial payload of HTML is provided by the server, but then the client will populate the main content area of a page with HTML assembled from data fetched from the server.
 Subsequent navigations—sometimes referred to as "soft navigations" in this case—are handled entirely by JavaScript to populate the page with new HTML.

 Client-side rendering may also occur in non-SPAs in more limited cases where HTML is dynamically added to the DOM through JavaScript.